 Dr. Nathan Neufeld was drawn to medicine as a child, inspired by his mother’s work as a registered nurse.
 But it was her battle with breast cancer that cemented his commitment to working with cancer patients.

-“Her breast cancer spread to her bones, which was extremely painful,” says Dr. Neufeld, who is Chief of the Division of Pain Management at Cancer Treatment Centers of America® (CTCA), as well as Medical Director of Pain Services and Supportive Therapies, and Interventional Pain Management Specialist at CTCA® Atlanta.
+“Her breast cancer spread to her bones, which was extremely painful,” says Dr. Neufeld, who is Chief of the Division of Pain Management at Cancer Treatment Centers of America® (CTCA), as well as Medical Director of Pain Services and Supportive Therapies and an Interventional Pain Management Specialist at CTCA® Atlanta.

 “Her battle inspired me to make my career a vocation of helping oncology patients live life to the fullest, with their pain as controlled as possible.”